karl-/athensworks.github.io/source/events/index.markdown

 ---
 layout: page
-title: "Events"
+title: Events
 comments: false
 sharing: true
 footer: true
+published: true
 ---

 Hack Night
 ----------
-*Third Thursday of every month, starting at 7 pm*
+~~Third Thursday of every month, starting at 7 pm~~ For the month of October, we're having a special Hack Night at Create Space, on Ohio University's campus.
+This event will be on October 24th at 7 pm.
+See the [facebook event](https://www.facebook.com/events/578684955527258/?ref=22) for more details.

 We host a hack night every month. **What's a hack night, you ask?** Programmers, designers, and creatives of all shapes, sizes, ages, and skill levels come together to tackle a project.
 There isn't a plan until we get there.
 We provide some food, drinks and an open space.
 You bring ideas, computers, and a willingness to ship something real that night.